 When Ann died in 1957, Harry Morrison, through the foundation, built Ann Morrison Memorial Park and dedicated it to the citizens of Boise, Idaho.
 Inspired by a lifelong love of music, Harry had also wanted to build a performing arts center in Boise.
 After his death in 1971, his second wife, Velma, who took over the management of the Foundation, fulfilled this dream.
 With a matching flagship donation from the Harry W. Morrison Foundation, she was able to inspire the community to build the Velma V. Morrison Center for the Performing Arts, which opened in 1984.
 In addition, the Harry W. Morrison Foundation was the initiator and major contributor to the Morrison Center Endowment Foundation used for supporting local arts.

-Upon her death in 2013, Velma left a portion of her estate to the Harry W. Morrison Foundation.
-This has enabled the Foundation to increase its giving in subsequent years.
+Upon her death in 2013, Velma left a significant portion of her estate to the Harry W. Morrison Foundation.
+This has enabled the Foundation to double its giving capacity in subsequent years.